foreverphoenix/the-phoenix-flavour/content/docs/03-mod-installation/step-03.md

 - **Main Files:** Random Encounter Tweaks

-> Please be aware that the only part of the mod that will come into effect is the addition of Shivs for Skooma dealers.
+> Be aware that the only part of the mod that will come into effect is the addition of Shivs for Skooma dealers.
 Everything else will eventually be overwritten by Timing Is Everything.

 ## 3.13 Morrowloot Miscellania - Better Ancient Knowledge (optional)